Return to Home Page

 Three divisions (The three are not inconsistent with one another.
 You could coherently subscribe to one, two, or three of the views.)

 A. Scientific (Natural) Determinism: You choose what you choose because of preceding natural causes -- e.g. heredity, environment, brain chemistry.

 B. Motive Determinism.
 You choose what you choose because of preceding motives for which you are not ultimately responsible.

-C. Theological (Divine) Determinism: You choose what you choose because
+C. Theistic (Divine) Determinism: You choose what you choose because